fastai/fastpages/_posts/2020-09-23-codespaces.md

 ----
 [^1]: Wikipedia article: [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming)
 [^2]: This is not a criticism of Jupyter.
 Jupyter doesn't claim to be a full literate programming system.
 However, people can sometimes (unfairly) judge Jupyter according to this criteria.
-[^3]: This blog post doesn't contain any code so its not the b[This blog post](https://fastpages.fast.ai/fastcore/) summarizes interesting parts of fastcore.